miha-stopar/crypto-notes/proofs3.md

 ![nym credential_issue](https://raw.github.com/miha-stopar/crypto-notes/master/img/nym_credential_issue.png)

-Note that the organization never sees the transcripts and as the transcripts are blind, the organization cannot link transcripts and users.
+Note that the organization never sees the transcripts and it cannot link transcripts and users.

 ## Transferring a credential to another organization